nischalshrestha/PyMonkey/README.md

 ![alt text](https://interpreterbook.com/img/monkey_logo-d5171d15.png "Official Logo")

-**NOTE:** This is a personal project created for the sole purpose of learning how to build interpreters and compilers.
+**NOTE:** This is a personal project created for the sole purpose of learning how to build interpreters / compilers and honing my Python skills.
 You may borrow code under the licence.
-I've completed implementing the interpreter for Monkey and plan to add in macros for it.
-After that, I will build a compiler for it.

 ### Dependencies